esrlabs/bake/documentation/syntax/adapt_configs.rst

     User@Host:~$ bake test --adapt abc

 bake searches for abc/Adapt.meta within the workspace roots.
-If found, the configs from the adapt file are parsed:
+If found, the configs from the Adapt.meta are parsed:

 .. code-block:: text